 Keeping a bathroom journal

-You may be asked to keep a bladder journal before or after your appointment.
+You may be asked to keep a bathroom journal before or after your appointment.
 In your journal, you’ll log all your bathroom trips and bladder leakage or issues.
 It can also be helpful to record what you eat and drink in your bladder journal.
 This record will help your doctor get a more accurate idea of your symptoms and how often they occur.
 Keeping a journal can also determine what triggers your need to pee or any accidents.

 For a urine test, you’ll provide a small sample.
 The lab will then analyze for different factors such as acidity, appearance, concentration and presence of infection.